PySimpleGUI/PySimpleGUI/docs/index.md

 ## 4.60.1 PySimpleGUI 22-May-2022

 * A patch-release that fixes crash if `horizontal_scrollbar=True` when making a `Listbox` element

+## 4.60.2 PySimpleGUI 26-Jul-2022

+* Emergency Patch Release for Mac OS 12.3 and greater
+	* Adds a PySimpleGUI Mac Control Panel Controlled patch that sets the Alpha channel to 0.99 by default for these users
+	* Is a workaround for a bug that was introduced into Mac OS 12.3

 ## Code Condition